-The Outdoor Stove by Stansport is fantastic for large cookware and big groups.
-It has a simple, durable design and the removable legs allow it to be used either freestanding or on a tabletop or tailgate.
-The powerful burners pack a punch, but the open design and lack of windscreen meant we had to re-light the burner whenever a breeze was present, and there's no auto-ignitor to help expedite the process.
+The Outdoor Stove is excellent for large cookware and big groups.
+It has a simple, durable design, and the removable legs allow it to be used either freestanding or on a tabletop or tailgate.
+However, while the powerful burners do pack a punch, the open design and lack of windscreen mean you may have to re-light the burner whenever a breeze is present, and there's no auto-ignitor to help expedite the process.

 Time to Boil

-That said, the Stansport Outdoor struggled with the wind.
-With no windscreen and so much space between the flame and the cooking surface, there are a lot of areas for wind to infiltrate.
-This stove comes equipped with an oxygen regulator to help adjust the flame when it's windy, but we saw a minimal benefit to this in most applications.
-During our box fan test where we set up a fan 24 inches to the side of the stove while boiling a quart of water, this stove took 9:30 to boil.
-For comparison, our winner for this test, the Camp Chef Everest, took a mere 3 minutes.
+Most of the stoves in our review that lack a windscreen ended up near the bottom of the pack for overall performance.
+Wind resistance plays such a huge role in boil time and simmering ability, and thus the entire cooking experience.
+The Outdoor could power through some things decently due to the sheer size and force of its burners, but it definitely struggles with the wind.
+With no windscreen and so much space between the flame and the cooking surface, there are a lot of areas for pesky breezes to infiltrate.
+It comes equipped with an oxygen regulator to help adjust the flame when it's windy, but we saw a minimal benefit to this in most applications.
+During our box fan test, where we set up a fan 24 inches to the side of the stove while boiling a quart of water, this stove took 9:30 to boil a tea kettle — not a very impressive time.

 Ease of Set Up

-Despite the size of this stove, it was very easy to set up.
-While much heavier than all the compact stoves, this contender is still 17 pounds lighter than our Top Pick for Group Cooking, the 47 pound Camp Chef Pro 60X.
-At 30 pounds, the Stansport is noticeably more manageable to lug around and requires only screwing the legs into place and attaching the fuel hose to be ready to go.
-And if you're setting up on a table or tailgate, you don't need to bother with the legs at all, making the whole process that much more straightforward.
+Despite the size of this stove, it is very easy to set up.
+At 30 pounds, the Stansport is a manageable weight to lug around and requires only screwing the legs into place and attaching the fuel hose to be ready to go.
+And if you're setting up on a table or tailgate, you don't need to bother with the legs at all, making the whole process lighter and more straightforward.

 Ease of Care

-This was one of our top picks for ease of care due to its open and airy design.
-Most of the other stoves we tested have a drip tray of some kind under the burners that naturally collects dropped food bits.
-With this stove, anything you spill will simply fall through to the ground (which could be seen as a pro or a con depending on what environment you are in).
-Additionally, this model is completely painted black, so it just doesn't show dirt and grime as easily.
-The only complaint we had concerning the paint job was that for quite a while the stove off-gassed some nasty smelling chemicals as it burned through the initial layers of paint.
+This is one of our top picks for ease of care due to its open and airy design.
+Most of the other stoves we tested have a drip tray of some kind under the burners that collects dropped food bits.
+With this one, anything you spill will simply fall through to the ground (which could be seen as a pro or a con depending on what environment you are in).
+Additionally, this model is painted entirely black, so it doesn't show dirt and grime very readily.
+The only complaint we have concerning the paint job is that, when new, it off-gasses some nasty smelling chemicals as it burns through the initial layers of paint.
 Definitely not pleasant when preparing food, but also something that we understand is temporary.
-We would recommend running the burners on full blast without food for a bit when the stove is new to help mitigate this.
+We recommend running the burners on full blast without food for a bit when the stove is new to help mitigate this.

-This model measures 30.75 x 15.75 x 6.75 inches with the legs removed.
-While it's not nearly as cumbersome as the Camp Chef Pro 60X, it's still a very large stove and you will need to be able to accommodate both the stove and a large propane tank in your vehicle and at your campsite.
+This stove measures 30.75 x 15.75 x 6.75 inches without legs.
+While it's not nearly as cumbersome as other freestanding models, it's still a huge stove, and you will need to be able to accommodate both the stove and a large propane tank in your vehicle and at your campsite.
 But, if you're planning to cook for a large group, this is arguably a completely reasonable and desirable trade-off.

-This is a nice stove under $200.
-It has a sturdy design and cooks quickly and professionally.
-If you are someone that regularly cooks for a lot of people and your cookware tends to be large and burly, this is a great stove to consider purchasing.
+This is a nice stove with a sturdy design that cooks quickly and professionally.
+If you are someone that regularly prepares camp dinner for a lot of people and your cookware tends to be large and burly, this is a great stove to consider purchasing.
 It's easy to set up and even easier to keep clean.
-Be prepared to be on your toes if there's a lot of wind and you're trying to simmer something though, as this was one area of weakness we did experience.
-Also of note is the height of this stove, several of our taller testers felt that the cooking surface was awkwardly low when set up on the legs.
+Be prepared to be on your toes if there's a lot of wind and you're trying to simmer something, though, as this is one notable area of weakness.
+Also worth mentioning is the height of this stove: several of our taller testers feel that the cooking surface is awkwardly low when set up on the legs.